ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/notes-feature.md

 As we go back to implement the save in the component's code file, let's make these additional changes to the button in the footer:

 - Set it's `type` to `submit`
-- Disable the button if the form is invalid
+- Disable the button if the form is invalid or dirty

 **`src/tasting-notes/editor/TastingNoteEditor.tsx`**